lanl-aea/waves/docs/tutorial_11_archival_waves.rst

 The archive can include compute environment information and repository version information for improved reproducibility.
 For the reproducible version number, it is beneficial to use a versioning scheme that includes information from the project's version control system, e.g. `git`_.
-The `WAVES`_ project uses `git`_ and `setuptools_scm`_ to build version numbers with a clean version number that is uniquely tied to a single commit, e.g. ``1.2.3``, or a version number appended with the short git hash to uniquely identify the project commit.
+The `WAVES`_ project uses `git`_ and `setuptools_scm`_ :cite:`setuptools_scm` to build version numbers with a clean version number that is uniquely tied to a single commit, e.g. ``1.2.3``, or a version number appended with the short git hash to uniquely identify the project commit.
 Setting up git, git tags, and a `setuptools_scm`_ version number is outside the scope of this tutorial, but highly recommended.

 **********
 References